tortoise/tortoise-orm/README.rst

 ========

 Primary entity of tortoise is ``tortoise.models.Model``.
-Sadly, currently tortoise can't generate db schema for you, so first of all you should generate your schema.
-Then you can start writing models like this:
+You can start writing models like this:

 .. code-block:: python